Skip to main content

 -d '{"sidekick_id":"fieldsurvey-sidekick","radio_plans":[{"interface_name":"wlan2","frequencies_mhz":[5180,5200,5220],"hop_interval_ms":250}]}'

 Plan a Pi Wi-Fi uplink configuration without changing the Pi.
-Responses redact the passphrase.
+Responses redact the passphrase:

-curl -s -X POST http://192.168.1.74:17321/wifi/uplink-plan \
+curl -s -X POST http://<PI_HOST>:17321/wifi/uplink-plan \

--H "authorization: Bearer test-token" \
+-H "authorization: Bearer <token>" \

 -H "content-type: application/json" \

--d '{"interface_name":"wlan0","ssid":"ExampleSSID","psk":"secret","country_code":"US","dry_run":true}'
+-d '{"interface_name":"wlan0","ssid":"<ssid>","psk":"<wifi-password>","country_code":"US","dry_run":true}'

 Apply the uplink with dry_run:false only when the iPhone-to-Pi management link does not depend on the target interface.
 The daemon uses iw reg set and nmcli device wifi connect, then persists only the SSID/interface/country and a psk_configured flag.